fastest963/node-modulelog/README.md

 Calls the corresponding method on the backing library.
 If the library has no `fatal` method, then `error` is called instead.
 After logging, `process.exit` is invoked.

+## Static Methods ##

+If you're trying to set the level or class in a static fashion `setLevel` and `setClass` are both exposed statically on the exports for the module.